 - some combination of the above deemed sufficient by the committee.

-The nominations for the 2016 Ren Potts Medal will be considered by a panel to be appointed in early 2016.
+The nominations for the 2017 Ren Potts Medal will be considered by a panel to be appointed in mid-2017.

 Citations for Previous Ren Potts Award Winners